itk-dev/doner-din-stemme/README.md

 ## API

-Before using the api the site owner must create a user and add an API key to the user.
-Api endpoints are accessible through browser with the right user permissions, but private file access requires an API key.
+Before using the api the site owner must create a user, add an API key to the user and add the API Access role to that user.
+Api endpoints are accessible with the right user permissions, and private file access also requires an API key.

 See accessible endpoints: